In the war Russia – Ukraine is winning Vogue | A look at the conflict and the media, the spectacular and the real, the system and the simulation

 It would seem that the “society of the spectacle” invaded everything.
 Also the representation of war.
 The fashion magazine as a channel of enunciation in this case neutralizes and wraps the images in a register of superficiality and mercantile circulation.
 The commitment to visibility is reduced to the banality of images.

-The photos were also published on the social networks of Annie Leibovitz, They went viral and added thousands of repudiation reactions: Hollywoodization of tragedy, trivialization of war as a consumer product, counterproductive mix of records, superimposition of glamor and suffering, aestheticization of violence in a scene of devastation, lack of empathy in an alliance of fashion and politics, communication without ethics and frivolity that disrespects the victims of the conflict are some of the arguments that could be read in opinion pieces and social networks.
+The photos were also published on the social networks of Annie Leibovitz, They went viral and added thousands of repudiation reactions: Hollywoodization of tragedy, trivialization of war as a consumer product, counterproductive mix of records, superimposition of glamor and suffering, aestheticization of violence in a scene of devastation, lack of empathy in an alliance of fashion and politics, communication without ethics and frivolity that disrespects the victims of the conflict are some of the arguments that might be read in opinion pieces and social networks.

 The few voices that did not question the report pointed out that behind these photos there is a well-thought-out communication strategy that helps keep Ukraine on the media agenda and that, in times of female empowerment, Olena Zelenska’s attitude serves to remind the role of women in the conflict.

 What will the millions of Ukrainian refugees who were forced to flee their homes under Russian bombardment think of the report?
-The hard data of the war indicates that about 9 million Ukrainians had to move from their homes and seek refuge abroad, the majority are women and children.
+The hard data of the war indicates that regarding 9 million Ukrainians had to move from their homes and seek refuge abroad, the majority are women and children.
 Men between the ages of 18 and 60 are forced to stay in the country and are called upon to enlist in the armed forces.
 It is estimated that 5,000 Ukrainian civilians have died and there are no accurate data on the number of Ukrainian soldiers killed, but some media speak of 200 per day since the conflict began.
 On the Russian side, Pentagon Undersecretary of Defense for Policy Colin Kahl said from Washington that the army has suffered between 70,000 and 80,000 casualties since it began its military operation at the end of February.
 It is still impossible to know the truth of these numbers.

 Susan Sontag, in her book Regarding the pain of others, discusses the problem of the exhibition of horror and points out that on the one hand there is the hardening of a type of spectator, who ask for more and more pain, greater crudeness, greater accumulation of anonymous suffering; and on the other, there is the excess of horror, the moments in which the terrible is exposed.
 The ruins left by a war have always been the object of aesthetic contemplation.
 But in this report none of this happens.
 The “war and fashion” photography focuses on the story of the presidential couple in a besieged Palace.

-Without falling into moral or self-righteous arguments, these photos posed in war scenes do not seem to generate emotion, solidarity, or knowledge about the suffering caused by war.
+Without falling into moral or self-righteous arguments, these photos posed in war scenes do not seem to generate emotion, solidarity, or knowledge regarding the suffering caused by war.
 Nor help the Ukrainian presidential couple to get more weapons.

 They would rather seem to be photos where what Sontag pointed out is verified: “its main effect is to turn the world into a supermarket (…) where any model is reduced to a consumer item, promoted to an object of aesthetic appreciation”.